 The SC Simulation perspective also includes the statechart editor.
-In a running simulation, the statechart editor highlights active states by coloring their backgrounds in red.
+In a running simulation, the statechart editor highlights active states by coloring their backgrounds.

-When a transition is taken, the transition arc leading from the source state to the target state flashes briefly in red.
-After that, the target state becomes active and changes its background color to red.
+When a transition is taken, the transition arc leading from the source state to the target state flashes briefly in the transition highlighting color.
+After that, the target state becomes active and changes its background to the state highlighting color.
 The source state’s background color becomes normal again.

 The SC Simulation perspective

 The Simulation view groups events and variables by their interfaces.
 The unnamed interface appears as default in the interface list.
-Click on the small triangle left from a interface’s name to show or hide the interface’s contents, i.e., events and variables.
+Click on the small triangle left from an interface’s name to show or hide that interface’s contents, i.e., events and variables.

-Figure "The SC Simulation perspective" is demonstrating this: The user has hovered the mouse pointer over a tab that is just displaying the starting letter ‚S’ of its title.
-However, a popup window right besides the pointer is showing the tab’s full title „Simulation”.
+Figure "The SC Simulation perspective" is demonstrating this: The user has hovered the mouse pointer over a tab that just displays the first letters of its title.
+However, a pop-up window right under the pointer shows the tab’s full title „Simulation”.

 To raise an event, proceed as follows: